cloudflare/privacy-gateway-client-library/README.md

 ## Android Build Instructions

-To build for android devices you must first download the apropriate binary distribution of standard library for valid target platform.
+To build for android devices you must first download the appropriate binary distribution of standard library for valid target platform.
 This can be done using rustup:

 ```